choltz95/lipo-b--annealing/README.md

 Includes Python interface supporting multi-start and parameter tuning via Lipschitz Optimization (LIPO)

-Wirelength (HPWL)-driven Mixed Integer Lienar Program (MILP) detailed placer
+Wirelength (HPWL)-driven Mixed Integer Linear Program (MILP) detailed placer supporting rotation and relative positioning constraints defined by the O-Tree.
+By exploiting the relative position induced by the O-Tree, we can get rid of variables necessary for satisfying pairwise overlap constraints

 Parallelism handled with Python through joblib